Department of English

 "Lake State gave me the experience and the opportunity I was looking for.
 My courses and the work experience I received allowed me to accept a position as a graduate assistant at South Dakota State University.
 I've been working on my Master's in Education with a specialization in Student Affairs and Counseling.

 The class size at Lake State gave me the opportunity to learn and make connections with both the students and faculty.
 It provided a great student-to-teacher ratio that allowed for in-depth and provocative conversation, a key element in learning.
 The compassion of the professors shows as they have helped me with every aspect of my education and future planning."

 — Amy Chrispell ('08)

 The department that once worked with the Unicorn Hunters to publish the Woods-Runner now provides editing and publishing opportunities for undergraduate English literature and creative writing students.
 Competitive internships are available for editors and readers in poetry and fiction through Border Crossing, the Creative Writing Program's teaching journal, which occasionally publishes the very best student work alongside that of emerging and established writers.
-Students may also work on the Creative Works Collective, an experimental zine written, edited, and published monthly by the English Club.
+Students may also serve as interns for Snowdrifts, our annually published student journal, and join our active English Club.

 Our creative courses were recently featured in the Soo Evening News!

 If you want to know more about English at LSSU, please fill out the form below, or contact Dr. Chad Barbour at (906) 635-2553, or firstname.lastname@example.org.